-N. Board committees: The Board will have committees including, but not limited to, audit, budget and business development, competition, grant, investment, SafeSport, and personnel and compensation.
+O. Board committees: The Board will have committees including, but not limited to, audit, budget, business development, bylaw (governance), competition, grant, investment, SafeSport, and personnel and compensation.
 The Board committees shall consist of Board members and non-members with expertise in the committees’ subject areas.
 All committees shall include an authorized total membership of at least thirty-three and 33/100 percent (33.33%) athlete members (such that at least fifty percent (50%) of those athlete members are Ten Year Athletes).
 Each Board Member shall be offered to serve on at least one (1) committee.
-The Board Chair shall appoint the committee members, subject to Board approval, after first consulting with the Vice Chair regarding all appointments and the three Athlete Board members regarding athlete appointments.
+The Board Chair shall appoint the committee members, subject to Board approval, after first consulting with the Vice Chair regarding all appointments and obtaining the Athlete Advisory Committee’s approval regarding athlete appointments.
 Committee appointments for the following calendar year shall be made within thirty (30) days of the conclusion of the Annual Meeting.
+Any Board committee member’s position on a Board committee shall be declared vacant upon the Board committee member’s resignation, removal, incapacity, or death.
+Any Board committee member may resign from a Board committee at any time by giving written notice to the USATF Board Chair, USATF Secretary and USATF CEO.
+Such resignation shall take effect at the time specified therein, and unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.
+Unless otherwise restricted by law, by the articles of incorporation, or by these Bylaws, any Board committee member, or the entire Board committee, may be removed, with or without cause, as specified by the terms of this provision.
+The Board, or the Athlete Advisory Committee in the case of an athlete appointment, may remove a Board committee appointment by the affirmative vote of two-thirds of those Board members or Athlete Advisory Committee members, as applicable, present and voting who are not conflicted under applicable law, at a regular meeting or special meeting called for that purpose.
+No Board committee member shall be removed, and no process to remove any Board committee member shall be initiated, at a meeting unless the written notice of such meeting is delivered to all Board or Athlete Advisory Committee members entitled to vote on such removal or process to remove such Board committee member.
+Such notice shall state that a purpose of the meeting is to vote upon the removal of, or the initiating of a process to remove, one or more Board committee members named in the notice.
+Only the named Board committee member(s) may be removed or such process initiated at such meeting.
+Vacancies on any Board committee shall be filled by the Board Chair, subject to Board approval, after first consulting with the Vice Chair regarding such appointment and obtaining the Athlete Advisory Committee’s approval regarding any such athlete appointment.
 Each board committee is required to have its own charter, to be published on the USATF website.
 Each Board committee shall meet in person and/or by phone at least twice during each calendar year and make reports to the USATF Board of Directors at scheduled board meetings.
-Minutes from each committee meeting shall be made available to members of the Board of Directors. position
+Minutes from each committee meeting shall be made available to members of the Board of Directors.
+No individual may serve on any Board committee for more than two (2) consecutive terms in the same Board committee.